Coronavirus – How to Manage Your Delegate Expectations

 The coronavirus has severely impacted event planners across the globe in a number of ways.
 Whilst the crisis continues, your delegates will want to know what you are doing.
 And it’s critical that you manage their expectations well – now more than ever.
+In fact, a new research study from Eventsforce this month has found that 1 in 4 event planners see managing delegate expectations in the right way as one of the biggest challenges of the job right now.

 You want to be doing everything you can to protect your delegates.
 You want to make things easier for them, continue educating them, whilst minimising their disruption and anxiety.
 Doing this well can serve you well – it will also help you build trust and loyalty for your events in the long term.